hartwigmedical/pipeline5/image/README.md

 # What is this directory?

+Tools for creating new disk images for running `pipeline5` VMs on GCP.
+The `pipeline5` application consists of a Java application that is packaged into a Docker container which implements a purpose-built workflow engine.
+The stages of the workflow are run on
-Tools for creating new disk images for running PipelineV5 VMs on GCP.
-The image must include all of the tools that are required by the pipeline version being executed, and must be a functional standalone OS.
-The images we create are based on the Debian image provided by Google.
-There are multiple aspects to this image:
+VMs using a disk image compatible with the version of the Java application.
+The image must include all of the tools that are required by all stages of the pipeline, and must be a functional standalone OS.
+The images we create are based on the Debian image provided by Google with custom additions:

 * Our tools or their dependencies use Python, R and Perl.
-As of the update to Debian 12 the latter two of these are managed via `anaconda`.
+As of the update to Debian 12 these are managed via `anaconda`.
+Other dependencies are managed using the Debian package manager.
 * Resources are layered in from both cloud storage buckets (for very large files) and cloud source repositories.
 * Both HMF-maintained and external tools are copied in from a cloud storage bucket.
 Additionally, `Artifact Registry` may be used as a source, see below.